osxmidi/LinVst/README.md

 Some plugins won't run due to various problems.

+Flatpak Daw installations might not work with LinVst.

 ----

 To install a windows vst exe installation file use wine "path to the exe file"